davidivkovic/coinmarketcap/README.md

 ## Info ℹ️
 This project was initially developed during the human-computer interaction course of 2022 at the Faculty of Technical Sciences, Novi Sad.

-Due to the poor reception by the teacher's assistant this project scored significantly lower than the other entries.

-It is now open-source and available for download.
+Due to the positive reception by the teacher's assistant, it is now open-source and available for download.

-- This application implements a custom high-performance charting solution, based on drawing to a canvas.
+- This application implements a custom high-performance charting solution, based on drawing paths to a canvas.
 - Multiple coins, including real-time market data and sparklines are available through pagination on the homepage.
 - Two currencies can be chosen from the top right hand dropdown.
 - Clicking a currency opens a new window with a detailed view, including the aforementioned chart.